Chapter 1

 1.17 Text Encodings

-Some cpdf commands write text to standard output, or read text from the command line or configuration files.
+Some Cpdf commands write text to standard output, or read text from the command line or configuration files.
 These are:

 -info